zhangster12/Obsidian-BJJ-Notes/Concepts/Dilemmas.md

 # Core Mechanics
 -
 # Applications
-- [[Technical Mount]]: If this bottom player defends advancement to the [[Back]] by pushing away, attack their head.
+- [[Technical Mount]]: If this bottom player defends advancement to the [[Nodes/Positions/Back]] by pushing away, attack their head.
 This forces them to choose between being submitted or losing the positional battle.
 # Drills
 -
 # References